enricocavalli/enricocavalli.github.io/content/writeups/VulnLab/VulnLab writeup.md

 Here we notice that we have "files" list where bob.jones, our username, is somehow involved in the path.

-Upon logging in we have a strange cookie that contains some useful information:
+More importantly, upon logging in we have a strange cookie that contains some useful information:

 ```
 Cookie: token=eyJkYXRhIjoiZXlKcFpDSTZNaXdpZFhObGNtNWhiV1VpT2lKaWIySXVhbTl1WlhNaWZRPT0iLCJhdXRoIjoiNmI3ZjZjYzI0NjhjNzBhN2U5N2I0MjM3ZGEyMDBmY2YifQ%3D%3D